BradHuang1999/cs246e-notes/Notes/problem_16.md

  it1      h  it2
 ```

-`it2` will not point at a different item.
+`it2` will now point at a different item.

 **Convention:** after a call to insert or erase all iterators pointing after the point of insertion/erasure are considered invalid and should not be used.